whyliuxing/reverse-engineering-journal/README.md

 * The -O3 option is the second highest optimization level.
 The optimizations that it applied will actually result in more bytes than compiled version of the unoptimized binary
 * The -funroll-loops option unroll the looping structure of any loops, making it harder for reverse engineer to analyze the compiled binary
 * dlsym and dlopen can be used to dynamically resolved function names.
 This way those library functions won't show up on the Import Table
+* __Stripped Binary__: there are 2 sections that contain symbols: .dynsym and .symtab. .dynsym contains dynamic/global symbols, those symbols are resolved at runtime. .symtab contains all the symbols
+  * nm command to list all symbols in the binary from .symtab
+  * Stripped binary == no .symtab symbol table
+  * .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
+But if a binary is compiled statically, it will have no symbol table at all if stripped
+  * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
+  * With stripped binary, gdb can’t even identify main.
+Can identify entry point using the command: info file.
+Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
+Solution: use examine(x) command on address pointed by pc register like: x/14i $pc
 * Tools to analyze it:
   + display section headers: readelf -S
   + display program headers and section to segment mapping: readelf -l